Patbox/polymer/README.md

 If you have a server and polymer based mods you are using include a resource pack, you might want to install "bundled/packed/all" version of polymer contains AutoHost module, allowing you to set up automatic building and sending of packs to clients.
 See [this page](https://polymer.pb4.eu/latest/user/resource-pack-hosting) to learn about the setup.

-If you use 1.18.x or older, use this instead: https://github.com/aws404/polypack-host

 ## For mod developers:
 All information about usage can be found at https://polymer.pb4.eu!